ministryofjustice/moj_boilerplate/README.md

     //= require moj

-To make use of any modules from the `modules/` folder, include the required module file **before** the `moj.js` file.
+To make use of any modules from the `modules/` folder, include the required module file **after** the `moj.js` file.
 Here's an example usage:

     //= require modules/moj.tabs.js
     //= require moj